reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 }
 ```

-This lifecycle bean has the sole job of starting up our registry when the Spring Boot application starts up and stopping it on shutdown.
+This lifecycle bean has the sole job of starting up our registry when the Spring Boot application starts up and stopping it again on shutdown.

 Finally, to make the `SqsAutoConfiguration` a real auto configuration, we need to add it to the `META-INF/spring.factories` file for Spring to pick up on application startup: